9 of the Best Fes Tours and Day Trips from Morocco's "Cultural Capital"

 "Truly the best, most authentic experience we had in Morocco.” - Alex (read more reviews here)

-Palais Amani is a luxury riad in Fes that also operates its own cooking school.
-It occupies a historic palace that has been beautifully restored, complete with a terrace where cooking classes sometimes take place.
+Palais Amani is a luxury Fes riad that also operates its own cooking school.
+It occupies a historic palace that has been beautifully restored, complete with a terrace where the cooking classes sometimes take place.

-Your culinary adventure begins at a bustling local souk, with colourful stalls bursting with fragrant spices, fresh produce and artisanal goods.
+This Fes food experience begins at a local souk where you'll explore the colourful stalls overflowing with fragrant spices, fresh produce and artisanal goods.
 This is your chance to take in the energy of the medina while sampling Moroccan street food classics like the crispy sesame bread rghaif and sweet almond pastries.

-In addition to the above-mentioned experience, Palais Amani also offers classes dedicated to Moroccan baking and Sephardic cuisine in honour of Fes’s historic Jews community.
+Aside from the above-mentioned experience, Palais Amani also offers classes dedicated to Moroccan baking and Sephardic cuisine in honour of Fes’s historic Jewish community.

 Best day trips from Fes

-While Fes is overflowing with history, it’s also within an easy day trip of several exceptional historic cities and sights.
-On this full-day tour from Fes, visit the ancient Roman ruins of Volubilis, a UNESCO World Heritage Site where you can wander the 2000-year-old ruins and glimpse what life was like during the Roman Empire.
+While Fes is overflowing with history, it’s also within easy reach of several historically-rich cities and ancient sights.
+On this full-day tour from Fes, you'll visit the Roman ruins of Volubilis, a UNESCO World Heritage Site where you can wander the 2000-year-old ruins and glimpse what life was like here under the Roman Empire.

 Next, travel to the holy hilltop town of Moulay Idriss, revered as the burial place of Morocco's first Islamic ruler.
 Soak up the spiritual ambiance and take in the panoramic views of the town while learning about its cultural significance from your knowledgeable guide.
 Don't miss the chance to sample the town's famous handmade nougat candy!

 Finally, explore the imperial city of Meknes with its charming medina and imposing ancient walls.
-Marvel at the immense Bab Mansour gate and El Hedim square, where an entire section of the old city was demolished to make way for the grand designs of Sultan Moulay Ismail.
+Marvel at the immense gate of Bab Mansour and people watch in Place El Hedim, where an entire section of the old city was demolished to make way for the grand designs of Sultan Moulay Ismail.
 While this Meknes tour from Fes isn’t private, it’s limited to just 15 people to ensure an intimate experience.

 "The journey over the mountains to Volubilis was filled with dramatic scenery and the remains at Volubilis were remarkable.
 The tour of Meknes was fascinating and the guide was well informed and enthusiastic about the city, its culture and history.” - Jane (read more reviews here)